-People HR can provide an export customer data, at any time during the term of the agreement.
-We have included data export commitments in our data processing terms for several years, and we will continue offering those after the GDPR comes into force.
+People HR can provide an export of customer data, at any time during the term of the agreement.
+We have included data export commitments in our data processing terms for several years, and we continue these commitments post-GDPR

 The People HR Data Protection Officer is Sukhjinder Singh, any questions can be directed to him regarding data protection concerns.

-People will provide contractual commitments around incident notification.
-We will continue to promptly inform you of incidents involving your customer data in line with the data incident terms in our current agreements and the updated terms that will apply from 25 May 2018, when the GDPR comes into force.
+People provides contractual commitments around incident notification.
+We will inform you of incidents involving your customer data, in line with the data incident terms in our previous, and GDPR-updated, agreements.

 Our customers and regulators expect independent verification of security, privacy, and compliance controls.
 The People platform and service undergo several independent third-party audits on a regular basis to provide this assurance.